Skip to main content

 Adipose tissue is not a passive storage depot; it is an active endocrine organ.
 The characteristics of this tissue can be modified.
 Growth hormone, stimulated by peptides like Sermorelin, has been shown to enhance lipolysis, mobilizing fatty acids from adipocytes.
 This process, when combined with an energy deficit and exercise, reduces the size and number of fat cells.

-Furthermore, there is emerging research into peptides that may influence the “browning” of white (WAT), inducing a phenotype with increased mitochondrial density and uncoupling protein 1 (UCP1) expression.
+Furthermore, there is emerging research into peptides that may influence the “browning” of white adipose tissue (WAT), inducing a phenotype with increased mitochondrial density and uncoupling protein 1 (UCP1) expression.
 This turns the tissue from a storage site into a thermogenic, energy-expending one.
 While still largely preclinical, this area represents a frontier in creating permanent changes in energy expenditure at the tissue level.

 3. Retraining Neuro-Hormonal Pathways